Patrick Ewing, back in March Madness, has a message for his doubters

 The grind

 Ewing started coaching immediately after his Hall of Fame playing career ended in 2002.
 He began at the urging of his friend Michael Jordan, who wanted him on the bench for his final season with the Washington Wizards.
-What began as a curiosity quickly became something Ewing loved so much that he was willing to put up with the frustration and rejection, and what he views as anti-big-man bias, that denied him a head coaching gig.
+What began as a curiosity quickly became something Ewing loved so much that he was willing to put up with the frustration and rejection — and what he views as anti-big-man bias — that denied him a head coaching gig.

 “I was still a young man,” Ewing said of what kept him going after years of being passed over.
 “Even though I could’ve retired and went on and go hang out with my kids, I enjoyed having something to do.”

-The decades-long grind is why Stan Van Gundy, the New Orleans Pelicans’ coach, said he teared up watching Georgetown beat Creighton in the Big East final last week.
+The decades-long grind is why Stan Van Gundy, the New Orleans Pelicans’ coach, said he teared up while watching Georgetown beat Creighton in the Big East final last week.
 It’s why a 31-point lead wasn’t enough to keep Jeff Van Gundy, Stan’s brother and Ewing’s former coach with the New York Knicks, from angrily saying, “Don’t jinx it!” whenever someone on his group text chimed in.

 Mourning said he watched from the private lounge of a cigar bar in Miami, taking slow drags to celebrate their alma mater reaching the NCAA tournament for the first time in six years.
 As Ewing held up the trophy, Mourning fired off congratulatory texts to the “big brother” whose work ethic he adopted in his own Hall of Fame career.

 Mourning was one of Ewing’s confidants when the Hoyas were preparing to hire him in 2017.
-Ewing had spent decades playing for, and then working under, culture-setting coaches with the hope he would one day become one.
+Ewing had spent decades playing for and then working under culture-setting coaches with the hope he would one day become one.
 But that work — the late nights breaking down video, the early mornings snagging rebounds and the game nights when his voice sometimes boomed louder than the boss a seat or two over — was done with the NBA in mind.

 Ewing took the rejection in stride, never belittling less qualified candidates who got head coaching jobs ahead of him.
 Guards are often given credit for intelligence that taller players aren’t, and the late John Thompson Jr., a towering figure himself, always suspected Ewing’s height was why he couldn’t get interviews, much less a job.